Most Iconic Fashion Movies to Watch in 2023 on Netflix, Amazon Prime, & Beyond!

 Review revealing and engaging, ‘Picture Me’ is a raw and personal video diary of the charts model Sara Ziff.

-Follow Sara’s rise from a young fashion face to one adorned by billboards and fashion magazines from around the world.
+Follow Sara’s rise from a young fashion face to one adorned by billboards and fashion magazines worldwide.

 The film depicts the ever-increasing demand for adolescent models, the pressure to stay thin, sexual harassment, and drug use.